Edward Burton Hughes

-Edward Burton Hughes (1905 – 6 June 1987) was Acting Commissioner of New York State Department of Transportation in 1969, Executive Deputy Commissioner of New York State Department of Transportation from 1967 to 1970, and Deputy Superintendent of New York State Department of Public Works from 1952 to 1967.
+Edward Burton Hughes (1905 – 6 June 1987) was an American, the Acting Commissioner of New York State Department of Transportation in 1969, Executive Deputy Commissioner of New York State Department of Transportation from 1967 to 1970, and Deputy Superintendent of New York State Department of Public Works from 1952 to 1967.
 Hughes worked over 45 years in public service at the DOT.
 Upon his retirement in 1970, he founded the E. Burton Hughes Achievement Award.

 Biography

 Hughes was born in Lansingburgh, New York, in 1905.
 Edward and his parents, Edward B. Hughes and Susan, resided at 693 Third Avenue, Troy, New York, and it was here Edward Jr.'s brother John was born in 1909.
 Edward's father worked as a bookkeeper at a local grocery store in Troy, New York.
 Edward Jr. attended Lansingburgh High School and furthered his education at Rensselaer Polytechnic Institute (the oldest private engineering and technical university in the USA) from which he graduated.